Skip to main content

 Prerequisites

-• Knowledge on logistic regression is a requited.
+• Knowledge of logistic regression is required.

 • Stata will be used during the whole process.